-The Bachelor of Science (Honours) in Applied Physics & Instrumentation satisfies the degree requirements of the Teaching Council.
+The Honours Degree in Applied Physics & Instrumentation that follows the Bachelor of Science in Applied Physics & Instrumentation satisfies the degree requirements of the Teaching Council.
 As with other recognised degrees, a postgraduate programme of Initial Teaching Education, accredited by the Teaching Council, consisting of two years full-time study or 120 ECTS credits must subsequently be completed to be eligible for registration with the Teaching Council.